Overlord-Runt/Alarm-Clock/JOURNAL.md

 So i started firmware today and spent like 2 hours or so on it. i left my computer on when i went to dinner and when i came back, the battery died.\

 I forgot to save anything.\
 2 hours down the drain.
+T_T

 Anyways i rewrote it all after that but it was painful.